 LGBTQ+ Friendly Therapy and Counseling

-Although a person's sexual or romantic orientation or gender identity may not be a source of distress, people who identify as lesbian, gay, bisexual, transgender, queer, questioning, asexual, or any other orientation or gender identity may find that the social stigma of living as a minority is a source of stress or anxiety.
+For the LGBTQ+ community, the reasons for seeking therapy are primarily the same.
+A person's gender identity, sexual or romantic orientation might not be a source of personal distress.
+However, people who are lesbian, gay, bisexual, transgender, queer, questioning, asexual, or any other orientation or gender identity may face social stigma living as a minority.
+The stigma can become an additional source of stress and anxiety.

 Some of the mental health care needs and issues facing the LGBTQ+ community include those issues that arise from bullying and abuse.
 Self-harm and suicidal ideation are unfortunately prevalent among LGBTQ people, particularly among LGBTQ+ youth.
 Navigating these waters can be challenging for teens and young adults as they discover themselves.
 Family therapy can benefit communication between teens and parents in a safe space.
 Individual therapy can also help explore the unique challenges that a queer person faces.

 It's essential for everyone—no matter their age—to find a safe space where you feel comfortable sharing your thoughts, feelings, and emotions.
 As you work toward well-being, a trusted therapist can assist you on your journey—trust is one of the most important words.
 Some members of the queer community may have experienced situations in the past where their sense of safety and trust was damaged.
 It can make it hard to open up and allow yourself that vulnerability again, even in a non-judgmental space.